Nintendo Switch, dishonest review

 Any game you played on PC for longer than 4 hours.
 First, it’s probably waste of money to buy it twice.
 Second, you’ll probably have to relearn controls.
 Your mileage may vary though.

 Games that involve precise aiming.
 Not only shooters.
 Games like Portal, QUBE or more advanced strategies are playable but quite challenging to play compared to their PC versions.
+The Legend of Zelda: Breath of the Wild utilizes controller gyroscope for motion-based aiming, but many other games don’t bother.

 Games that require managing multiple entities in a single view.
 Many Switch games are good because they’re cleverly designed to limit the amount of presented information.
 Complex games, like strategies or simulators, even if playable, will not be convenient on this platform.